timroster/multi-tenancy-documentation/documentation/k8s/3-ci-cd/README_ci.md

 ![](/documentation/images/cicd-k8s/CI-Backend/3.png)

-## Update the IKS cluster name in the multi-tenancy repo
+## Update the sample application configuration

 In your clone of https://github.com/IBM/multi-tenancy, navigate to the folder configuration/tenants.
 This is the configuration file for each tenant of the SaaS application which the toolchains will deploy.
 You should update both `tenant-a.json` and `tenant-b.json` with the name of the IKS cluster you are using for testing, and commit the changes:

 ![](/documentation/images/cicd-k8s/CI-Backend/3a.png)

 N.B. the wizard to create the toolchains (below) also requests the name of the kubernetes cluster, but the resulting toolchain environmental property is not used by this sample.
+Also note the definition of `SERVICE_KEY_NAME` fields for the AppId and Postgres cloud services.
+If you have previously deployed the sample code to serverless, the deployment scripts should have created appropriate API keys.

-In folder configuration/global.json, update the values for the `RESOURCE_GROUP` and `REGION` where you created your Kubernetes cluster, and the container registry `NAMESPACE` you created for the container images.
-It is not necessary to change the `IMAGES` section:
+In folder configuration/global.json, update the values for the `RESOURCE_GROUP` and `REGION` where you created your Kubernetes cluster, and the container registry `NAMESPACE` you created for the container images:

 ![](/documentation/images/cicd-k8s/CI-Backend/3b.png)

+It is not necessary to change the `IMAGES` section.

 ## Create the CI Backend toolchain